This classic chili has won or at least placed in more than one chili cook-off. Tried and true over the years for good reason!

 Awhile back I shared my dad’s chili which he and I have both entered into several chili cook-offs and either won or came in second place.
-For the a recent cook-off with his pickleball crew, he entered a slightly altered version and won again (and hence the name of this version)!
-He is a master of his recipes, even when it comes to making changes and improvements, and as a result I trust his recipes/modifications before all others.
-Yet he claims that I am the cook and he just follows recipes.
-Such modesty!
+For a recent cook-off with his pickleball crew, he entered a slightly altered version and won again (and hence the slug name of this version)!
+I then used it for a cook-off and came in second!

-But anywho.
-My dad shared his newest chili recipe with me and I decided that the perfect time to make it was when my friends came to visit this past weekend.
-It helped that everyone was in a chili mood with fall all around us.
-So while lounging around and just spending quality time together on Saturday, this simmered away on the stove top until we couldn’t bear the teasing aromas any longer.
-Crammed around my dining room table, it pleased and satisfied everyone’s taste buds!
+While lounging around and just spending quality time together on Saturday, this simmered away on the stove top until we couldn’t bear the teasing aromas any longer.
+Crammed around my dining room table, it pleased and satisfied everyone’s taste buds (don’t forget the homemade cornbread)!
 A couple people added a little hot sauce to theirs but that’s to be expected as everyone has different spicy preferences.

 It was so great to have 5 of my favorite people in town for the weekend and was very sad to see them all leave yesterday.
 We had crazy conversations and nerdy-intellectual conversations, played games, watched movies, ate and cooked a lot of great food, went out to Beale street and just did what friends do best.
 Now back to the stinky norm of living 8+ hours away from them.
 Beware Memphis friends, I may be extra needy this week.